Hollywood, Museums, Music, Television

 Vance lived in a house at 41st and Graham Avenue on Indy’s east side.
 Local children remember him as a kind neighbor who always had time for kids, often letting them wear his sailor’s cap from the show and play with the show’s mascot monkey.
 Vance had a background in Indianapolis theatre, performing as a leading man and directing many productions at the Circle Theatre, Catholic Theatre Guild and Civic Theatre.
 In 1961 and 1966, he won the city’s best actor award.

 While in Indianapolis, Vance led the league in personal appearances.
 He spent his nights as a stage actor and his days as Cap’n Star.
 While at WFBM-TV, he handled nearly every chore affiliated with the production of his show, including beating the bushes for sponsorship and commercial advertising.
-Almost every weekend would find Cap’n Star at a local store, restaurant, school, carnival, or fair.
-The August 30, 1963 Indianapolis Star announced that “Cap’n Star, star of his own WFBM-TV show ‘Cap’n Star’ and ‘Deputy Dawg’ on Channel 6” would be appearing on Saturday morning at 11:00 at the new Eastgate Shopping Center on East Washington Street.
+Almost every weekend found Cap’n Star at a local store, restaurant, school, carnival, or fair.
+The August 30, 1963, Indianapolis Star announced that “Cap’n Star, star of his own WFBM-TV show ‘Cap’n Star’ and ‘Deputy Dawg’ on Channel 6” would be appearing on Saturday morning at 11:00 at the new Eastgate Shopping Center on East Washington Street.

 In 1967 he left Indianapolis to become staff director for KHJ-TV in Los Angeles.
 Utilizing a formula developed in Indianapolis, Vance became a member of the Barbary Coast Theater.
 In an October 3, 1967 column, well-known Indianapolis showbiz reporter R.K.
 Shull recalled a perchance encounter with Vance in Hollywood.
 “Last Spring, Vance left Indianapolis and decided to try his hand at the big-time in Hollywood.
 So far, he’s done well.
 He played a scene with Julie Andrews in her upcoming movie, Star.
 He’s had three guest roles on TV series, the first of which, an I Dream of Jeannie series.
 Only he isn’t Vance anymore.”